Federal Estate Tax

 The material found on this site is for general information only.
 Concepts included on this site dealing with federal estate tax issues may not be the most acceptable or best solutions to your situation.
-You should consult your attorney for advice on your particular situation.
+You should consult your attorney and tax professional for advice on your particular situation.

 Fortunately, there are a number of estate planning tools available that can be utilized to reduce, and possibly eliminate, the federal estate tax.

 An unlimited marital deduction allows you to leave all or part of your assets to your surviving spouse free of federal estate tax.
 Portability may allow the first spouse that dies to effectively transfer his or her unused estate tax applicable exclusion amount to the surviving spouse who can then use it for his or her gift or estate tax purposes.

 In 2017, each spouse has his or her own estate tax exemption of $5,490,000.
 Using portability, couples may have assets up to $10,980,000 without owing federal estate tax.
 To use "portability" you have to elect it on the estate tax return of the first spouse to die, even when no tax is due.